gomahajan/cm-q1/ibm/README.md

 isolation.
 During a pause in any given activity, progress was attempted in other parallel activities
 - Compares independant HMMs, connected HMMS and DBNs on these characteristics

+## Simultaneous tracking and activity recognition (STAR) using many anonymous, binary sensor, [82]
+simultaneous-recognition
+- anonymous and binary when it can not directly identify people
+- bottom-up (sensor data to activities)
+- a particle filter approach

+## Recurrent Neural Network for Human Activity Recognition in Smart Home
+rnn-smart
+- compares rnn, hmm, nbc

+## Human Activity Recognition in a Smart Home Environment with Stacked Denoising Autoencoders
+auto-encoders-smart
+- video, wearable, environment
+- used autoencoder to recognise activities.
+- compared with hmm, nb, svm

+##  A competitive approach for human activity recognition on smartphones
+- a competitive approach developed for an activity recognition challenge

+## A comparative study on human activity recognition using inertial sensors in a smartphone.
+- explores the power of triaxial accelerometer and gyroscope built-in a smartphone in recognizing human physical activities
+- simple locomotion

+## Simple and complex activity recognition through smart phones
+- complex activities tried
+- max 50% accuracy

+## RFID-based indoor location tracking to ensure the safety of the elderly in smart home environments
+- uses rfid to track elderly

+## Feature learning for activity recognition in ubiquitous computing.

+## Activity recognition from user-annotated acceleration data

+## Accurate activity recognition in a home setting

+##  Extracting and composing robust features with denoising autoencoders

+##  A fast learning algorithm for deep belief nets

+## Wellness sensor networks: A proposal and implementation for smart home for assisted living

+## Elderly activities recognition and classification for applications in assisted living

+## Sensor-based Bayesian detection of anomalous living patterns in a home setting